 So you want to write for The Sow Collective?

 Thank you for considering sharing your knowledge on The Sow Collective platform -- we can't wait to see your work and spread the word about your expertise.
 Before you pitch or send a draft please review these guidelines to best ensure your work is seen.

 Unless otherwise instructed, all emailed pitches should have a subject line that begins with "PITCH:" followed by your expertise and idea.
 The proposed article should be original and not posted elsewhere.

 An example subject line would be: "PITCH: Facebook ad expert with tips on how to leverage your page reach".
 This helps us match your ideas based on our content calendar.

-Bylines: We do not accept promotional pitches nor promotional links within articles.
-All articles are accompanied by a byline in which the author may supply a related promo backlink.
+Bylines: We do not accept promotional pitches nor promotional links.
+All articles are accompanied by a byline in which the author may supply a related, do-follow backlink to their portfolio.

-If your pitch is accepted, please prepare to submit your draft within 14 days.
+If your pitch is accepted, please prepare to submit your draft and byline within 14 days.
 Your work must be original and fact-checked.
 We reserve the right to edit or remove your work as fit for TSC voice and goals.
-All articles must meet the following guidelines:
+Article guidelines:

 Voice & Language: The Sow Collective delivers resourceful information to entrepreneurs in a casual, yet technical voice.
 Please use American English and the Oxford comma in your work.

-Links: Articles should include high-quality links.
+Links: Please include 1-3 high-quality external links.
 To determine a link's spam score, refer to Moz Link Explorer.

 While we try our best to acknowledge every pitch, if you haven't heard from us in 2 weeks, we welcome you to to pitch elsewhere.